-In addition, the Title VI process was recently utilized to restructure certain debts of PRIFA and PRCCDA, as discussed below under Discretely Presented Component Units - PRIFA Qualifying Modification for Rum Bonds, and Discretely Presented Component Units - PRCCDA Qualifying Modification for PRCCDA Bonds.
+In addition, the Title VI process was utilized to restructure certain debts of PRIFA, PRCCDA, PFC and TDF.

 (g) Title VII - Sense of Congress

 Title VII of PROMESA sets forth the sense of Congress that "any durable solution for Puerto Rico's fiscal and economic crisis should include permanent, pro-growth fiscal reforms that feature, among other elements, a free flow of capital between territories of the United States and the rest of the United States."